 as the very foundation of the stability

-It all becomes much clearer when you realise that Diversity is a measurement of the degree of variability of a given variable in a given population
+It all becomes much clearer when you realise that Diversity is a measurement of the degree of variability of a given variable in a given population or place

 The place can be